Implement password hash synchronization with Azure AD Connect sync

 Once enabled, Azure AD does not go to each synchronized user to remove the

-None during the next password sync for each user when they next change their password in on-premises AD.
+DisablePasswordExpiration value is removed from PasswordPolicies during the next password hash sync for each user, upon their next password change in on-premises AD.

 It is recommended to enable EnforceCloudPasswordPolicyForPasswordSyncedUsers, prior to enabling password hash sync, so that the initial sync of password hashes does not add the